ofanan/Distributed_SFC_migration/README.md

 #### source files
 Below is an overview of Omnet++'s code files, which are located in ./src.
+##### SimController.cc
-SimController.cc: the main simulator's file.
+The main simulator's file.
 The file initializes the netowk and runs a simulation according to the chosen .ini file.
+##### Datacenter.cc
-Datacenter.cc: the implementation of a single datacenter.
+The implementation of a single datacenter.
+##### Chain.cc
-Chain.cc: the data of a single VM, e.g.: the required capacity and cost of deploying it in each level.
+The data of a single VM, e.g.: the required capacity and cost of deploying it in each level.
+##### ChainMaster.cc
-ChainMaster.cc: class for handling lists of chains.
+Class for handling lists of chains.
+##### MyConfig.cc
-MyConfig.cc: configuration parameters, costs, and some accessory functions.
+Configuration parameters, costs, and some accessory functions.

 #### Output files
 The simulations' output are written to files in the project's main directory.